phurwicz/hover/docs/pages/tutorial/t0-quickstart.md

 ## :sparkles: **Apply Labels**

-Now we are ready to visualize and annotate!
+We are ready for the annotation interface!

 {!docs/snippets/markdown/jupyterlab-js-issue.md!}